-Fluoropolymer resins like Halar® ECTFE are known for their high chemical stability and low reactivity.
+Fluoropolymers like Halar® ECTFE are known for their high chemical stability and low reactivity.

-Where toxicological studies have been conducted on fluoropolymers, no findings of significance for human health hazard assessment have been reported.
+Where toxicological studies have been conducted on fluoropolymers, no significant findings for human health hazard assessment have been reported.
 None of the fluoropolymers is known to be a skin irritant or sensitizer in humans.

-Following massive exposure to fluoropolymer resin dust by inhalation, increases in urinary fluoride were produced; however, no toxic effects were observed.
+Following massive exposure to fluoropolymer dust by inhalation, increases in urinary fluoride were produced; however, no toxic effects were observed.

-Some Halar® ECTFE resins are formulated with additives such as fillers, pigments, stabilizers, etc, to provide favourable processing, or other characteristics.
-These additives may present other hazards in the use of the resins.
+Some Halar® ECTFE polymers are formulated with additives such as fillers, pigments, stabilizers, etc, to provide favourable processing, or other characteristics.
+These additives may present other hazards when using the polymers.

-The Safety Data Sheet, available for each of the commercial grades, should be consulted for specific health information and to follow all the necessary safety instructions.
+The Safety Data Sheet, available for each of the commercial grades, should be consulted for specific health information and all the necessary safety instructions should be followed.

-For further details, please consult the brochure "Guide for the safe handling of fluoropolymers resins".
+For further details, please consult the brochure "Guide for the Safe Handling of Fluoropolymers".